What is hepatitis?

 What is hepatitis C?

 Hepatitis C virus (HCV) is the most common cause of hepatitis, affecting millions in the U.S. The infection is spread by blood-to-blood contact such as needles.
 People often go years without knowing they are infected because HCV does not have clear symptoms.
 After a while, HCV can cause liver damage or even cancer.
-Unlike hepatitis A and B, there is NO vaccine for HCV but it can be cured.
+Unlike hepatitis A and B, there is NO vaccine for HCV, but it can be cured.

 How many people have HCV?